 The folks at Renfrows will gladly help you get started off right with your new chicks.
 We have all the supplies and advice that you will need.
 Please feel free to ask questions.
 We will do all we can to make sure you will find pleasure in your new project.

 We order all females, unless otherwise noted on our calendar.
 Female day-old chicks are called “pullets.”
 If the breed has the words “straight run” beside the, this means there is no reliable way for the hatchery to distinguish the two sexes and you have a 50/50 shot at getting a hen.
-We receive 5 to 7 breeds per week and receive most breeds multiple times during our chick season.
+We typically receive 5 to 7 breeds per week and receive most breeds multiple times during our chick season.

 The hatching business is not an exact science but hatchery is usually very accurate on ship dates and sex of the pullets.